 One - Fill out the online application

 You’ll need a few things on hand before you begin, like your pastor’s email, a photo you can upload for use in a PIM form, and a few other odds and ends.
+You’ll also need to be at least eighteen years old by the date of your departure.
 You’ll find the complete list when you start the application itself.
 And you can pause the application whenever you need to for up to 30 days.
 There are separate applications for singles and families (couples), so be sure you get the right one.

 TWO - PAY THE ONLINE APP FEE